wormhole-foundation/xdapp-book/src/wormhole/security.md

 >
 > - **Core integrators aren't exposed to risk from chains and contracts they don't integrate with**.
 >
-> - You only trust the message signing process and the Core Contracts of the chains you're on.
+> - By default, you only trust Wormhole's signing process and the Core Contracts of the chains you're on.
 >
-> - Don't accept messages from chains you don't trust, and always be careful when adding new smart contract dependencies.
+> - You can expand your contract and chain dependencies as you see fit.

 ---